|Program Dates & Deadlines:||Click here to view|

 - Learn about India's rich artistic and performance traditions, including Bharata Natyam and Kathakali dance forms and Carnatic music

-- Focus on topics as diverse as contemporary Indian art, Tamil language, and lived Islam, and visit several shrines and a sacred grove while staying in Madurai, one of South India's famous temple cities
+- Focus on topics as diverse as contemporary Indian art, Tamil language, and lived Islam, and visit a multi-religious healing shrine and the Gandhi Museum while staying in Madurai, one of the South India's famous Hindu temple cities

-- Consider the history of colonial contact and religious exchange in the city of Cochin and its islands, where we visit a Jewish synagogue, Chinese fishing nets, and the Dutch Palace
+- Consider the history of colonial contact and religious exchange in the city of Cochin and its islands, where we visit a Jewish synagogue, India's oldest European church, Chinese fishing nets, and the Dutch Palace

 Note: Itinerary is subject to change due to availability of local facilities and scheduling issues.